circleci/circleci-docs/jekyll/_docs/api.md

   POST: /project/:vcs-type/:username/:project/tree/:branch
 </dt>
 <dd markdown="1">
   Triggers a new build, returns a summary of the build.
-[Optional build parameters can be set using an experimental API]({{ site.baseurl }}/parameterized-builds/).
+[Optional build parameters can be set as well]({{ site.baseurl }}/parameterized-builds/).
 </dd>
 <dt>
   POST: /project/:vcs-type/:username/:project/ssh-key